jakubklimek/CCMM/README.md

 # Czech Core Metadata Model specification

-This repository contains specification of Czech Core Metadata Model modelled in and generated from DataSpoecer.
+This repository contains specification of Czech Core Metadata Model modelled in and generated from DataSpecer.
 The structure of the repository is as follows.
 For the documenattion and publication purposes were created GitHub pages.
-In each section, there is a link to the published specifications,
+In each section, there is a link to the published specifications.
+Changes are described in [RELEASE_NOTES](RELEASE_NOTES.md).

 ## cs